 - All host ports are opened only via whitelist.

-The only external communication with Jitterbit Harmony available is via HTTPS using Secure Sockets Layer (SSL), a cryptographic protocol that is designed to protect against eavesdropping, tampering, and message forgery.
+The only external communication possible with Jitterbit Harmony is via HTTPS using Transport Layer Security (TLS), a cryptographic protocol that is designed to protect against eavesdropping, tampering, and message forgery.

 Network Monitoring and Protection

 Jitterbit Harmony leverages AWS utilization of a wide variety of automated monitoring systems to provide a high level of service performance and availability.
 AWS monitoring tools are designed to detect unusual or unauthorized activities and conditions at ingress and egress communication points.
 These tools monitor server and network usage, port scanning activities, application usage, and unauthorized intrusion attempts.
 The tools have the ability to set custom performance metrics thresholds for unusual activity.

 Systems within AWS are extensively instrumented to monitor key operational metrics.
 Alarms are configured to automatically notify operations and management personnel when early warning thresholds are crossed on key operational metrics.
 An on-call schedule is used so personnel are always available to respond to operational issues.
 This includes a pager system so alarms are quickly and reliably communicated to operations personnel.